 Stock up on imperishable items in Reykjavik before you go

-Maksim and I learned the hard way that those nifty budget grocery stores (Bónus, Krónan, and Netto) that are a dime a dozen in Reykjavik were a lot harder to find once already on the ring road.
+Maksim and I learned the hard way that those nifty budget grocery stores (Bónus, Krónan, and Netto) that are a dime a dozen in Reykjavik were a lot harder to find once already on the Ring Road.
 Stock up on things that won’t go bad easily, such as pasta, potatoes, and cereals.
-They’ll increase in price if you have to buy at the smaller, more expensive stores.
+They’ll increase in price if you have to buy them at the smaller, more expensive stores.

-Tip: There is a Netto in Egilsstaðir in the Eastern Fjords.
+Tip: There is a Netto in Egilsstaðir in East Fjords.

 My Ring Road food system